Eucrenonaspides: Internal anatomy

-The digestive system of the Eucrenonaspides oinotheke consists of a short esophagus which leads to the cardiac stomach and an esophagus plug which extends into the cardiac stomach.
+The digestive system of Eucrenonaspides oinotheke consists of a short esophagus which leads to the cardiac stomach and an esophagus plug which extends into the cardiac stomach.
 The ceca arise as a mass of long strands at the forward end of the midgut and extend the length of the thorax.
 There are also single short median dorsal ceca in the first and fifth pleomeres.
 The proctodeum extends inwards from the anus to the level of the sixth pleomere.
 There are no gastric mill, ossicles or teeth in the foregut.
 This small stomach framework thus constrains the diet.

 The circulatory system contains the heart which extends from the first thoracomere to the fourth pleomere.
 One pair of ostia is found in the third thoracomere, and anterior and posterior dorsal aortae extend outward from the heart.
 There are seven pairs of lateral arteries containing visceral and podial branches.
 The first pair arises from the anterior end of the heart and extends into the head.
 The second pair is found in the last thoracomere, with one of the branches forming a ventral aorta to supply the thoracopods and the third pair arises in the first pleomere to supply the thoracic viscera.
 The rest supply the viscera and the pleopods.

 Additionally, the nervous system centers on a large supra-esophageal ganglion, without a large, fused, subesophageal ganglion; the post-oral ganglia in the trunk are all separate and distinct.
 The nerve cord includes a band of fibers connecting the segmental ganglia and two sets of lateral, giant fibers.
 These occur on either side in the nerve cord which are effective in eliciting a caridoid escape reaction.
 This is where the entire series of trunk segments flexes at once, exhibiting an evasive reaction, but does not move the animal away from danger.
 Additional sensory organs include statocysts in the antennules and distinctive dorsal organs on the head where the eyes are absent.

 Diet

-The Eucrenonaspides oinotheke eat plant and animal materials and are thus considered omnivores.
+Eucrenonaspides oinotheke eat plant and animal materials and are thus considered omnivores.
 They search constantly for food, chewing on large pieces of plants or scraping the surfaces of pebbles with its mouth.
-The streams that the Eucrenonaspides oinotheke live in play a large role in their diet.
+The streams that Eucrenonaspides oinotheke live in play a large role in their diet.
 This is because the macro-habitat transports the food supply.
 The food sources transported by streams include plant detritus such as wood and leaf litter, and accidental species.

 History

-The Anaspidaceans families are restricted to Tasmania and the south-eastern regions of the main continent, but they are known from only clusters of dissimilar areas.
-The Anaspidesids occur only on the Central Plateau and in southern and southwestern Tasmania.
-The Eucrenonaspides oinotheke came from a ground spring in a house wine cellar at 6 Payton Place, Devonport.
-Researchers from the San Diego Natural History Museum tried to recollect this locality in 1990 however due to a drought sighting was found difficult and further research on the history of the Eucrenonaspides oinotheke is unknown.
+Eucrenonaspides oinotheke came from a ground spring in a house wine cellar at 6 Payton Place, Devonport.
+Researchers from the San Diego Natural History Museum tried to recollect this locality in 1990 however due to a drought sighting was found difficult and further research on the history of Eucrenonaspides oinotheke is unknown.